swenson/sort/README.md

 sqrt sort time:                1095.00 us per iteration
 ```

-Heap sort is the winner here.
+Heapsort is the winner here.
+Quicksort, in-place merge sort,
-Quick sort, in-place merge sort, and tim sort also often tend to be quite fast.
+and timsort also often tend to be quite fast.

 Contributing
 ------------